Routstr/otrta-client/README.md

     C->>CW: 1.
 Prepare e-cash note for payment
     CW->>C: 2.
 Return the note
     C->>S: 3.
-Request + eCash
+Request + X-PAYMENT-SATS header
     S->>SW: 4.
-Process the payment
+Process the payment from header
     SW->>S: 5.
 Extracted payment amount
     S->>S: 6.
 Execute requested operation
     SW->>S: 7.
-Provide change
+Calculate change (if overpaid)
     S-->>C: 8.
-Response + Change
+Response + X-CHANGE-SATS header (if applicable)
     C->>CW: 9.
-Store the change for future use
+Store the change for future use (if received)
 ```

 In this workflow:

 1. The Local Proxy prepares a payment using the Local Proxy Wallet for an OpenAI API request
 2. The Local Proxy Wallet provides a valid e-cash note
-3. The Local Proxy sends the LLM request with the note to the 402 Server
+3. The Local Proxy sends the LLM request with the note in the `X-PAYMENT-SATS` header to the 402 Server
-4. The 402 Server passes the note to the Server's Wallet for processing
+4. The 402 Server extracts the payment from the header and passes it to the Server's Wallet for processing
 5. The Server's Wallet informs the 402 Server of the available amount
 6. The 402 Server forwards the request to OpenAI and processes the AI model response
-7. The Server's Wallet provides a change note based on actual usage
+7. The Server's Wallet calculates change if the payment exceeds the actual usage
-8. The 402 Server sends the OpenAI response with the change
+8. The 402 Server sends the OpenAI response with change in the `X-CHANGE-SATS` header (only if overpaid)
-9. The Local Proxy stores the change in the Local Proxy Wallet for future LLM requests
+9. The Local Proxy stores the change in the Local Proxy Wallet for future LLM requests (if change was provided)

-This approach maintains privacy while efficiently handling micropayments for AI services, as the 402 Server only extracts what's needed for the specific OpenAI API call and returns the remainder as change.
+This approach maintains privacy while efficiently handling micropayments for AI services.
+The 402 Server extracts the exact amount needed from the `X-PAYMENT-SATS` header for the specific OpenAI API call and returns any remainder via the `X-CHANGE-SATS` header only when overpayment occurs.

 ## The Micropayment Challenge for AI Services